• Skip to main content

 2. Clean & trim the root tips off the ramps and gently pat them dry with a paper towel.

-3. Cut the red & yellow peppers into cube size chunks.
+3. Cut the red & yellow peppers into cube-sized chunks.

-4. Trim just a little off the tip of the shitake mushrooms (only the dirty part – not losing too much of the stem), slice the mushroom & chop into smaller pieces.
+4. Trim just a little off the tip of the shiitake mushrooms (only the dirty part—do not lose too much of the stem), slice the mushroom, and chop it into smaller pieces.

-5. Heat 2 tablespoon of olive oil in a non stick pan and add mushrooms.
-When slightly browned, add the peppers, garlic and s & p to taste.
+5. Heat 2 tablespoon of olive oil in a non-stick pan and add the mushrooms.
+When slightly browned, add the peppers, garlic, and salt and pepper to taste.
 Cook for 5 minutes.
-Remove from the pan & set aside in a bowl.
+Remove from the pan and set aside in a bowl.

 6. Steam the fiddleheads for approximately 5 – 7 minutes until tender crisp. (*While steaming fiddleheads – start sauté of the ramps)